arjavpoudel/TURING_voice_assistant/README.md

 # AI Voice Assistant

-<p>One of my old(er) projets from the archives.
+<p>One of my old(er) projets from the archives lol.
 Voice Assistant activated via custom facial recognition program built using the opencv library.
 Model answering is based on GPT 3 DaVinci MK3.</p>

 ## Dependencies: